Phrase co-opted from the world’s favourite Muppet to describe the doleful (but temporary?) downfall of Canada’s Green Party.

 Then it all started to wilt, quickly.

 May retired in 2020, with Toronto lawyer Annamie Paul taking over.
 Soon, a series of internal challenges caused the same grassroots that May had cultivated to smother the new leader.
 A mutinous MP, muted Zoom calls and duelling allegations of racism were only part of the very-public bun fight that saw the Greens turn on themselves.
+The hits just kept on coming as Paul failed to secure a seat in the House of Commons in the September 2021 election, despite strong performances in the Leader Debates.

 Will the Party rise again?
 Hard to say.
 After all, it’s not that easy being Green.